andycarrizosa/TreatmentEffects/README.md

 - **comb:** TreatmentEffects estimates effects comparing all treatment effects to the control condition, and comparing treatment effects against each other.
 The **comb** argument can accept two values. "perm" can be set if you want all permutations of treatment comparisons.  "comb" can be set if you only want combination comparisons rather than permutation comparisons.
 By default this argument is set to "perm".
+- **clust:** clust specifies the number of clusters to use for estimation.
+By default it is set at 1, which means estimations will take place by a single cluster.
+Raising this number can quicken estimation, but make sure to not rase this number to higher than the total number of threads of your computer.